gregoriB/minimalist_coding_blog_generator/README.md

 # Minimalist Coding Blog Generator

 Minimalist developer blog site with syntax highlighting and a persistent light/dark theme toggle.
-Utilizes a template and a basic script to auto-generate new HTML files for blog posts.
+Utilizes a template and a basic script to auto-generate new static HTML files for blog posts.

 The goal is to use at little JS as possible in the client to deliver a good reader experience.
 JS is mainly used for theme toggling at this time because I consider that a necessary modern feature of a coding blog site.